appacademy/prep-work/pre-course/assessment00.md

 ## Assessments Generally

-Completing assessments successfuly is really important in providing you feedback and helping you to track your progress through the course.
+Completing assessments successfully is really important in providing you feedback and helping you to track your progress through the course.
 They are meant to help by letting you know how you are performing in the course.

 **Assessments are very important; students are required to pass them**.
-We want everyone to be successful here, but we also don't want a student to be fall behind to the point where the course is no longer helping them.
+We want everyone to be successful here, but we also don't want a student to fall behind to the point where the course is no longer helping them.
 If the program is not working for a student or they get to the point where they can't pair with other students, we do want them to find another environment where they will be successful.